jennyosato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. 11-directories counts the directory and subdirectories
 13. 12-newest_files sorts files in the current directory from newest to oldest
 15. 14-findthatword displays lines in a file that matches a pattern
+16. 15-countthatword count the number of lines that matches a pattern